wa6pzb/JS8-Undirected-NETs/5daynet.md

 # The 5 Day Net

-The 5 Day Net is a method of having a weekly net with a known group of participants without requiring a 'et Control Station (NCS).
+The 5 Day Net is a method of having a weekly net with a known group of participants without requiring a Net Control Station (NCS).

 * The Net lasts 5 days with a 1 hour time slot each day (longer is better, 24x7 stations are the best)